dsp-jetpack/JetPack/doc/deployment_guide.md

     > Note: The device sdb can change, depending upon the quantity of disks being presented to the installation environment.
 These instructions assume that a single disk is presented.
 If otherwise, adjust accordingly.

 5. Press the [Enter] key to start the installation.
     > Note: It may take a few minutes before progress is seen on the screen.
-Press the [ESC] key at the memory check to speed up the process.
+Press the [ESC] key at the disk check to speed up the process.